-Effective Tuesday, March 17, BRHP's office will be closed to the public until further notice.
+BRHP's office is closed to the public until further notice.

 As you know, many agencies, businesses and events have significantly changed their operations in order to keep their staff and those they serve safe.
 BRHP is no different, and so we are asking you to do your part to keep the virus from spreading, and to keep you and your family from exposure.
 To that end, we are trying some new things, and pausing some of our normal practices.
 It is our highest priority to continue to provide payments on behalf of families, and we do not anticipate interruptions to those payments.

-- Effective Tuesday, March 24, BRHP suspended annual inspections through April 30, 2020, and has been continuing to monitor conditions related to the pandemic to be able to revise the date accordingly.
+- BRHP continues to suspend annual inspections through May 15, 2020, and continues to monitor conditions related to the pandemic to be able to revise the date accordingly.
 We are continuing to conduct inspections for initial move-ins and emergency inspections only.
 BRHP staff are in contact with property partners to reschedule.

 - Unfortunately, many people may experience a temporary decrease in hours and wages, or job loss.
 BRHP is prioritizing income decrease changes, but it is important that you report this change as soon as possible.
 The sooner the change is reported, the better we can assist you.
 To report an income decrease, download the fillable Interim Change Packet and email to email@example.com.
 You can complete this form on your phone, tablet, or computer.
 To report another type of change, email the packet to firstname.lastname@example.org.